The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 Conclusion

-How the disease manifests itself
+How does the disease manifest itself?

-• Red eye;
+• red eye;

 • possible involuntary release of tears;

-• when cleansing, the mucus quickly accumulates again.
+• When cleansing, mucus quickly accumulates again.

 To choose the right treatment, you must first understand why the disease appeared.
 There may be several reasons: